 Exceptions are defined by the SADC as "acres within a farm being preserved" which are "not subject to the terms of the deed of easement."
-When an exception is made, the landowner does not receive any compensation in the excepted area.
-Exceptions are not a practice that is encouraged by the SADC and, when they occur, it is recommended that they should be as small as possible.
-There are two types of exceptions that can occur; severable and non-severable.
+There are two types of exceptions that can occur;

+severable and non-severable.

 Severable: A severable exception is defined by the SADC as an "area which is part of an existing Block and Lot owned by the applicant which will be excluded from the restrictions of the Deed of Easement and may be sold as a separate lot in the future."
 (SADC Appraiser Handbook 2007) A severable exception is made "if a landowner wants to be able to sell the excepted area separate from the deed-restricted farm."